apache/flink/docs/apis/streaming_guide.md

 ### Task chaining and resource groups

-Chaining two subsequent transformations means col-locating them within the same thread for better performance.
+Chaining two subsequent transformations means co-locating them within the same thread for better performance.
 Flink by default chains operators if this is possible (e.g., two subsequent map transformations).
 The API gives fine-grained control over chaining if desired: